rdenise/rdenise.github.io/_publications/2024-01-01-Beyond-blast-enabling-microbiologists-to-better-extract-literature-taxonomic-distributions-and-gene-neighbourhood-information-for-protein-families.md

 venue: 'Microb Genom'
 paperurl: 'https://www.ncbi.nlm.nih.gov/pubmed/38323604'
 citation: ' C. Reed,  R. Denise,  J. Hourihan,  J. Babor,  M. Jaroch,  M. Martinelli,  G. Hutinet,  V. Crecy-Lagard, <b>Beyond blast: enabling microbiologists to better extract literature, taxonomic distributions and gene neighbourhood information for protein families.</b> <i>Microb Genom</i>, 2024.'
+open_access: true
 ---
+"Beyond Blast" refers to a published workflow designed to assist microbiologists in more effectively extracting literature, taxonomic distributions, and gene neighborhood information for protein families.
+This approach aims to provide a comprehensive understanding of protein families beyond what traditional BLAST analyses offer.
+The workflow was developed and evaluated using a dataset of over 280 references related to the DUF34 protein family.
+The researchers assessed the efficiency of various databases and search tools to create a method that helps experimentalists capture the most relevant published information on protein families in the shortest time.

 [Access paper here](https://www.ncbi.nlm.nih.gov/pubmed/38323604){:target="_blank"}